-By Dr Paula Carey, Co-founder and Technical Director
+By Dr Paula Carey, Co-founder and Chief Technical Officer

 Until recently, the carbonation of the cement in concrete has been considered as an issue.
 Hydrated and un-hydrated cement within concrete carbonates slowly in the atmosphere.
 Initially, this is an advantage as it helps seal the outer surface of the concrete and reduces the pH levels.
 However, the carbonation front can then progress into the concrete, the rate of which, is dependent on the quality of the concrete and the climatic conditions.
 Eventually the carbonation front can reach the steel reinforcements reducing the passivation of the steel.